 4. Nothing stays the same.

 Life will keep coming at you with the good and the bad, that is a fact.
 Throughout it, you will learn that change becomes a constant in itself.
 There is nothing you can do to stop it, and you actually shouldn’t even try, because all change means growth.
-And if you can actually learn to see it as such, and teach yourself to find the good in even the worst situation, you will lend yourself and your mental health a big helping hand.
+And if you can learn to see it as such, and teach yourself to find the good in even the worst situation, you will lend yourself and your mental health a big helping hand.

 5. Everybody evolves at a different pace.